 Life changed when Thibodaux resident Sherry Fontenot visited Dr. Greg Chiasson,

-internal medicine physician at Thibodaux Regional Medical Center, in 2006.
+internal medicine physician at Thibodaux Regional Health System, in 2006.

 She went in for chest pain, and thought it may have been heart related

 since she was not coughing or having any other symptoms.
 Her physician

 referred her to a cardiologist and ordered a chest x-ray for further review.